CirroBuild/FrostiDocs/blog/2021-10-04-geospatial-timeseries-demo.md

 The implementation of `within` was designed to be used with additional time-based filtering, so that we can efficiently sample data sets in terms of time and space.
-The query performance of slicing time and space in this way should be fast enough to power real-time maps which have use sliders to jog through slices of time:
+The query performance of slicing time and space in this way should be fast enough to power real-time mapping tools which make use of UI sliders to jog through slices of time:

 ```questdb-sql
 SELECT * FROM pos LATEST BY id